skip to main content

 Why you should trust us

-Our sports experts researched and tested the best services for watching this year’s NBA Cup—having watched last season’s tournament.
-After compiling a list of tournament channels, we compared the network lineups of popular providers.
-We determined our viewing recommendations based on channel availability, pricing, and additional features.
+Our CableTV.com sports editor, Taylor Kujawa, researched and tested the best services for watching this year’s NBA Cup—having watched last season’s tournament.
+After compiling a list of tournament channels, he compared the network lineups of popular providers.
+He determined his viewing recommendations based on channel availability, pricing, and additional features.

 Check out our How We Rank page to learn more about our methods.